onap/dcaegen2-deployments/cm-container/README.md

-# Cloudify Manager Container Builder
+# Cloudify Manager Image Builder
 ## Purpose
 The artifacts in this directory build a Docker image based on the public image from Cloudify (`cloudifyplatform/community`).
-The image has the Cloudify Manager software from the base image and adds our types files.
-It configures the import resolver to use our local type files instead of fetching them over the Internet.
-It sets up the `/opt/onap` mount point for our config files.
-It also sets up the certificate, key and other configuration for using TLS.
+The image build process, driven by the Dockerfile:
+  - retrieves the Cloudify plugins and type files needed to deploy DCAE components.
+  - edits the Cloudify configuration file (`/etc/cloudify/config.yaml`) to set up Cloudify Manager to use TLS on its HTTP interfaces.
+  - sets up the `/opt/onap` mount point for configuration file.
+  - installs scripts that run when the container is started.
+These scripts:
+      - set up persistent storage for the container
+      - make the credentials for accessing the Kubernetes API available to Cloudify Manager
+      - set the administrative password to a value generated during the Helm deployment process
+      - upload the plugins and type files to the Cloudify Manager once it is running

 ## Running the Container
 The container is intended to be launched via a Helm chart as part